AFFINITY AND PERSISTENCE

 Bill Fitzpatrick watercolor

-As a child, Fitzpatrick thought he would become an artist.
-But then the Depression came.
-Like so many others, he took the best job he could find.
-And so, for thirty-one years, he worked for Nabisco as a driver.
-But through it all, he would work away at his painting, finding spare moments in the long working hours.
-That was why he began painting watercolors: they were easy to pick up and put down.
-When he retired, he became more serious and started entering shows.
+As a child, Bill Fitzpatrick dreamed of becoming an artist.
+However, like many during the Depression, he took the best job he could find and worked for thirty-one years as a driver for Nabisco.
+Despite his long hours, he always found moments to paint.
+He chose watercolors because they were easy to pick up and put down.
+When he retired, he became more serious about his art and started entering shows.

-Here are some tips on how to revive a motivating life involving others.
-Shop at places where people know you, ask you how you are, pay attention to your special needs, and make the time to chat with you.
-Stop shopping in front of computers.
-If you can, walk in parks or other natural areas, drive on scenic roads, and just ignore concrete highways.
-Involve plants, live human beings voices rather than computerized voices, neighbors, travel agents, and not a web site, and involve animals in your life rather than plastics, computer monitors, and keyboards.
-This way of life is more likely to increase your human connections and fulfill your relationships.
-At the same time don’t forget your own autonomy.
+Here are some tips for reviving a motivating life involving others: Shop at places where people know you, ask about you, pay attention to your needs, and make time to chat.
+Avoid shopping online whenever possible.
+Walk in parks or other natural areas, drive on scenic roads, and ignore concrete highways.
+Involve plants, live human voices rather than computerized ones, neighbors, and travel agents instead of websites.
+Involve animals in your life rather than plastics, computer monitors, and keyboards.
+This lifestyle is more likely to increase human connections and fulfill relationships.
+At the same time, don’t forget your autonomy.
 Build boundaries, not barriers.
-By keeping your autonomy, we mean that you keep control over the decisions you make and do not let others make those decisions for you.
+Maintain control over your decisions and do not let others make decisions for you.

 How do we find a new potential friend or mate?
-Going out to meet new people can be scary.
-Fear of rejection or winding up in another disappointing or hurtful relationship keeps us all back.
-Psychologists believe we are just sometimes programmed not to see them.
-They call this “McDonald’s Law of selective blindness.”
+Meeting new people can be scary.
+Fear of rejection or ending up in another disappointing or hurtful relationship holds us back.
+Psychologists believe we are sometimes programmed not to see potential connections, calling this “McDonald’s Law of selective blindness.”
 If you were an alien traveling on an American highway, you would probably not notice the golden arches along the route; they’d just be part of the passing blur.
-But say you had an encounter with a Big Mac and either loved it or hated it.
-The next time you saw the golden arches, you would notice them.
+But if you had an encounter with a Big Mac and either loved or hated it, the next time you saw the golden arches, you would notice them.

 We suggest finding groups and associations of people who share your deep motivations and interests.
-This is the only time we recommend using the Web for a search.
-Remember, once you think you might have found the right person, the most important thing is to send all the right signals that foster mutual understanding, empower both trust and support, and most importantly, assure an inspiring and motivating time when together.
+This is the only time we recommend using the web for a search.
+Once you think you have found the right person, the most important thing is to send all the right signals that foster mutual understanding, empower trust and support, and most importantly, ensure an inspiring and motivating time together.

-According to Professor Grinde, much of the research on happiness has been in the direction of finding factors in society and in the personalities of individuals that correlate with the score on happiness assessment scales.
-In a recent review, Myers and Diener (1996) suggest four aspects of personality that correlate rather consistently with happiness.
+According to Professor Grinde, research on happiness often focuses on finding factors in society and in individual personalities that correlate with happiness.
+Myers and Diener (1996) suggest four aspects of personality that consistently correlate with happiness.
 Grinde says:

-“For one, extroverts are happier, a finding that is presumably related to the strong correlates between happiness and the quality of bonds with friends and family, where the marriage bond appears to be particularly important (Veenhoven, 2001).
+“For one, extroverts are happier, presumably due to the strong correlation between happiness and the quality of bonds with friends and family, where the marriage bond appears particularly important (Veenhoven, 2001).
 An alternative way of depicting the importance of affiliations is to look at measures such as ‘social participation’ and ‘social support’.
-Humans have evolved a rare combination of pair-bonding and highly social behavior, and the biological ‘glue’ that sticks both the couples and the tribe (or society) together is based on emotions.
-It should therefore not be surprising to find that when the social aspects of life do not function satisfactorily, there will be an emotional burden and a concomitant reduction of happiness.
-As to two of the other personality correlates of Myers and Diener (1996), liking oneself and optimism, it is tempting to suggest that these traits may to some extent be a question of whether the individual has been able to retain, or find, the default state of positive mood.”
+Humans have evolved a rare combination of pair-bonding and highly social behavior, and the biological ‘glue’ that sticks both couples and society together is based on emotions.
+It should therefore not be surprising that when the social aspects of life do not function satisfactorily, there will be an emotional burden and a concomitant reduction in happiness.”

 Autonomy

 With the advance of large-scale societies, there came a need to install social obligations between people who did not have personal ties.
 The typical solution was to use some form of authority to enforce principles of behavior.
-The point is that while being considerate to those you are emotionally attached to is natural and rewarding and does not require coercion, the enforcement of rules of conduct does limit personal freedom and thus reduce the feeling of control.
-A relevant question is whether it is possible to induce the right types of emotional bonds between individuals who do not grow up in the setting of a close-knit tribe.
-Theoretically, it may be possible for a society to have the citizens retain a feeling of personal control and at the same time behave in a manner conducive to the best interests of the society; the question is whether the innate gregarious emotions can be exploited to divert people towards behavior, that is, for the good of the community, and thus allow societies to rely less on authority.
+While being considerate to those you are emotionally attached to is natural and rewarding and does not require coercion, the enforcement of rules limits personal freedom and reduces the feeling of control.
+A relevant question is whether it is possible to induce the right types of emotional bonds between individuals who do not grow up in a close-knit tribe.
+It may be possible for a society to have citizens retain a feeling of personal control while behaving in a manner conducive to society’s best interests, thus relying less on authority.

-The concept of flow—the optimal experience—as described by Csikszentmihalyi (1991) is presumably related to the notions of rewards and a positive default mood.
-To obtain the experience of ‘flow, a person should engage himself, to the extent that he may be totally absorbed, in tasks that appear meaningful.
-In the evolutionary perspective, this seems to be related to the previously made statement that behavior and mental activity that are in tune with inherent tendencies will be supported by the brain and are thus expected to be pleasant.
-Moreover, keeping the mind engaged in this way may also help the individual avoid discord.”
-(Grinde, December 2001, Happiness IN THE Perspective OF Evolutionary Psychology)
+The concept of flow—the optimal experience—as described by Csikszentmihalyi (1991) relates to the notions of rewards and a positive default mood.
+To obtain the experience of ‘flow,’ a person should engage in tasks that are meaningful and absorb them completely.
+In the evolutionary perspective, this seems related to the statement that behavior and mental activity in tune with inherent tendencies will be supported by the brain and are thus expected to be pleasant.
+Moreover, keeping the mind engaged in this way may help the individual avoid discord.

 Continue Third Chapter Section 4